What is Infrastructure as Code? Everything You Need to Know

 12 min read

-Simply put, infrastructure as code (IaC) is the managing and provisioning of infrastructure through code instead of using a manual process to configure devices or systems.
+Simply put, infrastructure as code (IaC) is the management and provisioning of infrastructure through code instead of using a manual process to configure devices or systems.
 It's a practical way to manage your operational environment, calling for you to construct your infrastructure just as you do for all enterprise applications—using code.
-When implemented and nurtured properly, IaC can do wonders for your organization.
-This post attempts to explore everything you need to know about infrastructure as code.
+When implemented and appropriately nurtured, IaC can do wonders for your organization.
+This post explores everything you need to know about infrastructure as code.
 If you're planning to implement IaC, it will help you make informed decisions.

 Over the years, IT infrastructure provisioning has been done manually.
-The people responsible for the process have to rack and stack the servers physically.
-As if that weren't enough, they then have to manually configure the hardware to the desired settings and requirements of the operating system and the hosted application.
+The people responsible for the process must rack and stack the servers physically.
+If that weren't enough, they then had to manually configure the hardware to the desired settings and requirements of the operating system and the hosted application.
 Only after deploying it to the hardware can your application finally be launched.
 Setting up and configuring your IT infrastructure manually isn't going to do the trick anymore.
 Why, you ask?
 Well, here are a few reasons.

 Manual provisioning consumes a big chunk of human capital.
 It demands a string of engineers—network engineers, storage engineers, and the like—as it's an extensive process.
 The more the people involved, the higher the costs.

-Manual provisioning is dependent on a multitude of services/processes.
-So, it poses the threat of lack of sufficient agility.
-This translates to not being able to deliver services at your customers' expected speed.
-It can adversely impact your relationship with them.
+Manual provisioning is dependent on a multitude of services/processes, so it can easily result in a lack of sufficient agility.
+This translates to not being able to deliver services at your customers' expected speed, which can adversely impact your relationship with them.

 Fetching the required hardware can take up a lot of time.
 You'll have to wait for the hardware manufacturer's production and delivery schedules, which could be weeks.
 It might take even longer if you need customized hardware.
 Besides, some component or another could go missing or malfunction.
 Additionally, you risk succumbing to the cons of the "human factor" involved in the process.
 It always brings in relative inconsistency, unreliability, and deviations from expected standards.